stdombek/docs/content/en/docs/Acquisitions/Additional topics/Order status/orderstatus.md

 ## What is workflow status and why is it significant?
 Workflow status is the overall status of the order record: Pending, Open, or Closed.
 When an order record is created, it is saved in a 'Pending' status and cannot be opened until at least one purchase order line (POL) is associated with the order.

 When an order is opened, several different events occur.
-See [Opening an Order] (../acquisitions/orders/#opening-an-order) for more information.
+See [Opening an Order](../acquisitions/orders/#opening-an-order) for more information.
 The act of opening an order also impacts editability of select fields on the order and POL (see below).

 An order can be closed automatically by the system (see below) or can be manually closed by a staff user in FOLIO.
 See [Closing an Order] (../acquisitions/orders/#closing-an-order) for more information.